marcelovani/dynamic_inject/README.md

 Dynamically injects content into the page.
 Content can be a block or a placeholder that can be replaced with the final content.
-Any block that is available can be inserted, exemple:
+Any block that is available can be inserted, example:
 Views, Ads, etc.

 # How it works